At A Glance:

 Tennis (All Centres)

-This is our evening entertainment programme that consists of a series of fun challenges, games and social events designed to develop students personal and social skills, self-confidence, and authenticity.
+BSS Experience is our evening entertainment programme that consists of a series of fun challenges, games and social events designed to develop students personal and social skills, self-confidence, and authenticity

 Saturday and Sunday excursions allow students to visit places of cultural or historical interest or take part in a recreational activity with their friends.